mharen/mharen.github.io/_posts/2005/2005-09-24-how-is-your-wifi.md

 title: How is your WiFi?
 ---

 I must admit that I am impressed with the adoption of WiFi.
 My parents, friends, coworkers, etc. all have jumped on for the ride.
-In fact, in my apartment I can see at least five networksâ€”seven if I stay near the window.
+In fact, in my apartment I can see at least five networks—seven if I stay near the window.
 I think this is great!

 Of course you knew I was going to say "but."
 Here's my gripe: the wireless protocol is still notoriously unreliable.
 It isn't enough that we get less than half of the advertised distance and perhaps a quarter of the advertised speed; we also must weather intermittent connections.